Chinese Red Army: Political and ideological roles

 In the view of the Communist Party, participation of the masses in the Red Army was significant beyond the direct concerns of manpower and material support.
 It was also viewed as a political process through which the masses would evolve into "masters of the state."
 According to Mao, "[T]he Red Army is not an entity for fighting only.
 Its major task (or function) is to mobilize the masses.
 Fighting is only a means."
 This process involved the Red Army's significant responsibility for educating, organizing, and mobilizing the masses, functioning like the mobile embodiment of the Communist Party in addition to its military roles.
 Academic Cai Xiang writes that the Red Army's ability to function in this way helps explain why despite the weak industrial base in revolutionary China, a proletarian party nonetheless successfully developed.

+These ideas developed at the 1929 Gutian Congress The June 1930 Program for the Red Fourth Army at All Levels and the winter 1930 Provisional Regulations on the Political Work of the Chinese Workers and Peasants Army (Draft), which formally established Party leadership of the military.

+In the article The Democratic Movement within the Army, written during the Second Sino-Japanese War, Mao Zedong discussed the Red Army's political work and stated, "Through the democratic movement under centralized leadership, we were able to achieve a high degree of political unity, improve lives, and improve military technology and tactics, which are our three main purposes."
+This view of democracy in the military emphasized democratic centralism and avoiding what the Party deemed "extreme democracy[,] or anarchism."

 Main leadership

 Main leadership of the Red Army headquarters

 In May 1933, the Chinese Red Army began to build a military regularization system.
 They established the Red Army headquarters on the front line to command operations.